Skip to content

 Welding without preheating is also called cold welding.
 Keep in mind that stick welding is the best process to cold weld cast iron.

-You also skip the post-weld reheating and the casting’s slow cool-down.
+You also skip the post-weld reheating and the casting’s slow cool-down steps.
 This will save you effort, time, and money if the casting doesn’t crack.

 The main concern is to minimize the heat input and the width of the heat-affected zone (HAZ) to the absolute minimum.
 To do this:

-• After each bead, you stop and let the bead cool down until you can touch it comfortably with bare hands.
-That’s around 100 °F (38 °C), but not lower.
+- After each bead, you stop and let the bead cool down until you can touch it comfortably with your bare hands.
+That’s around 100 °F (38 °C), but don’t let it drop lower.
 This step is the most important when welding without preheating.

-You can also use pulsed current if your TIG welding machine supports it and a foot pedal if you have one.
+To control the heat input, use pulsed current if your TIG machine supports it.
+Or a foot pedal if you have one.

-Skipping the preheating step doesn’t mean you can weld cold cast iron.
+Skipping the preheating step doesn’t mean you can weld a cold casting.
 Welding in a cold environment will always give poor results.
-Instead, try to warm the casting to room temperature 75°F (24°C) before starting.
+Instead, warm the casting to room temperature 75 °F (24 °C) before starting.

-Keep in mind that lack of preheating is risky, and you should consider preheating when the casting:
+Keep in mind that lack of preheating is risky, and you should consider preheating when:

 Finally, let’s see a great alternative to join cast iron with TIG equipment.